jessicaswareena/Saas_Revenue_and_Monetization_Analytics/README.md

 # Why Revenue Fell While Signups Grew: A Driver-Based MRR and Churn Analysis
 <h2 align="center">  Understanding the Challenge </h2>

-**Wobly, a subscription-based SaaS startup**,  saw something alarming: despite fresh customers joining up and people utilizing the software, **Monthly Recurring Revenue (MRR)** began to fall.Leadership could feel something was off, but they didn’t yet know why.
+**Wobly, a subscription-based SaaS startup**,  saw something alarming: despite fresh customers joining up and people utilizing the software, **Monthly Recurring Revenue (MRR)** began to fall.
+Leadership could feel something was off, but they didn’t yet know why.

 They were wrestling with questions like: